mesosphere/dcos-docs-site/pages/1.13/tutorials/dcos-101/resources/index.md

     dcos marathon app list
     ```

-1. Rescale `app2` to one instance by running the following command:
+1. Scale `app2` back to one instance by running the following command:

     ```bash
     dcos marathon app update /dcos-101/app2 instances=1
     ```

-Verify that `app2` has scaled by running the following command:
+1. Verify that `app2` has scaled by running the following command:

     ```bash
     dcos marathon app list
     ```

-## Scale vertically by increasing allocated resources
+## Scale allocated resources
 Vertical scaling involves increasing or decreasing the resources, such as CPU or memory, that are allocated to an application instance.

 <p class="message--warning"><strong>WARNING: </strong>Vertical scaling requires restarting the application.</p>